vegan tahini chocolate chip cookies on cooling rack

 Wait, I thought all coconut oil was vegan.
 Why do you specifically write “vegan coconut oil” and ask me to find a vegan brand?

-Alas—while coconut oil is indeed “vegan” in that it contains no animal products, some brands use non-vegan methods to harvest the coconuts to make their oil.
+While coconut oil is indeed “vegan” in that it contains no animal products, some brands use non-vegan methods to harvest the coconuts to make their oil.
 What does that mean?
-Several companies enslave monkeys, forcing them to work under extremely harsh conditions to pick the coconuts needed to make their products.
-You can learn more about the issue in these heartbreaking articles by Bloomberg, NPR, and PETA.
+Several companies enslave monkeys.
+They force them to work under extremely harsh conditions to pick the coconuts needed to make their products.

 I know it’s a bummer to talk about these issues on a food blog.
 But if you want to do the vegan thing right, it’s also worth considering the methods in which your food is produced.
 And the truth is, many coconut products that label themselves actually aren’t vegan in that context.